Ayran – The Best Natural Electrolyte and Probiotic-Rich Drink

 FAQs

-Yes, but natural probiotics will not be present unless the yoghurt is cultured.
-Add a pinch more salt to balance the taste and enrich your Ayran drink.
+Yes, but natural probiotics will not be present unless the yogurt is cultured.
+Add a pinch more salt to balance the flavors and enrich your Ayran.

 Best consumed fresh, but it can be stored for up to 24 hours if kept refrigerated.